1984 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1. Does the 1984 dime contain silver?

-No, 1984 Roosevelt dimes are made from copper-nickel clad composition with no silver content.
+No, 1984 Roosevelt dimes contain no silver.
 The Coinage Act of 1965 eliminated silver from dimes, replacing it with outer layers of 75% copper and 25% nickel bonded to a pure copper core.
-Only dimes minted 1964 and earlier contain 90% silver.
+Only dimes minted 1964 and earlier contain 90% silver — so if you spot a pre-1965 Roosevelt dime in a jar of change, that one is worth far more than face value based on silver content alone.

 2. How much is a 1984 dime worth?

 Three mint marks were used in 1984: “P” for Philadelphia, “D” for Denver, and “S” for San Francisco proofs.
 The mint mark appears on the obverse above the date.
-Philadelphia and Denver produced circulation strikes, while San Francisco struck only proof coins for collectors.
+Philadelphia and Denver produced circulation strikes totaling over 1.5 billion coins combined, while San Francisco struck approximately 3.06 million proof coins exclusively for collector sets.